The best way to load data into LOFT is through

 invocation of pg2disk when it is launched by a cron daemon.

-flag specifies the base directory of where
+The -D flag specifies the base directory of where

 to put the data files.
 Continuing with our example in